 A Chapter 7 small business bankruptcy is a good way to ensure that all creditors are all notice that the business is no longer operating.
 Once the case is filed, they will no longer be able to collect against the business.
 If the assets are liquidated, a Chapter 7 business bankruptcy can be used to pay creditor liabilities.
 If after distribution of assets to creditors there exists additional debt that was personally guaranteed, the business owner may still be liable for business debt.
 In these circumstances, it may be necessary for the business owner to seek personal bankruptcy protection.

 When a business files for Chapter 7 bankruptcy, a Trustee is appointed to oversee the case.
 Any assets of the business become property of the bankruptcy estate and will be liquidated and used to help satisfy the business debt.
 The Trustee will look to sell assets and distribute the company assets to the creditors of the business.
 As part of the process, the Trustee will request financial documents of the business and will secure the assets/ inventory of the business.

 A 341 Meeting of Creditors will be held.
 During that time, the Trustee will ask the business owner questions to establish the extent of any assets that can be used to help repay the debt to creditors.
 If assets are identified, they may be sold at auction with the proceeds used to pay creditors of the business.

-At the Law Offices of Michael S. Schwartz, we are dedicated to protecting your personal finances from your business's financial difficulties.
-To schedule a free consultation with a Southampton small business bankruptcy lawyer, call 215-396-7900 or contact us online.
+At the Law Offices of Michael Schwartz, we are dedicated to protecting your personal finances from y our business's financial difficulties.
+Make Michael Schwartz your bankruptcy lawyer near me!